 Replaceable Huh?

 Sometimes bosses don’t really understand who keeps a company running.
-One user shared their story of quitting after a meeting where the boss told everyone they were replaceable.
+One user shared that they quit a job after a meeting where the boss told everyone they were replaceable.

 “We had a staff meeting, and my boss said everyone is replaceable,” they shared.
 “I did 90% of the work in that office.
 And everyone, including him, knew it.
 That meeting was on a Friday and Monday morning.
 I walked into his office and quit.
 Got messages from co-workers saying he was scrambling.”